 Freya Izquierdo isn’t lucky.
 The high school senior is a “degen” who needs artificial recall several times a day.
 Plagued by blinding half-memories that take her to her knees, she’s desperate to remember everything that will help her investigate her father’s violent death.
 When her sleuthing almost lands her in … Continue reading →

 From lauded writer David Valdes, a sharp and funny YA novel that’s Back to the Future with a twist, as a gay teen travels back to his parents’ era to save a closeted classmate’s life.

 All Luis Gonzalez wants is to go to prom with his boyfriend, something his “progressive” school still doesn’t allow.
 Not after what happened with Chaz Wilson.
 But that was ages ago, when Luis’s parents were in high school; it would never happen today, right?
-He’s determined to find a way to … Continue reading →
+He’s determined to find … Continue reading →